-16. Trespassing and/or Vandalizing Property
+15. Trespassing and/or Vandalizing Property

-1st offence - 5-10 days ISS or OSS, to be determined by the principal and referral to the School Resource Officer and possible

-- the School Resource Officer and p

-- recommended expulsion or

-- the option of CARE placement pending Administrative Review

-Lesser Offenses of Vandalism - Offenses which can be repaired and cleaned by students may be handled by after-school work details in lieu of out-of-school suspension.
+- 1st offence 5-10 days ISS or OSS, to be determined by the principal and referral to the School Resource Officer and possible - · recommended expulsion or - the option of CARE placement pending Administrative Review - Lesser Offenses of Vandalism Offenses which can be repaired and cleaned by students may be handled by after-school work details in lieu of out-of-school suspension.
 The transportation of students assigned to after-school work detail is the responsibility of the parent.

-$2^{nd}$ offense - 10 days out-of-school suspension and referral to the School Resource Officer and guidelines below when an investigation and evidence indicate a student uses, possesses, is selling, has sold, or is otherwise distributing tobacco while on a School Board property or in attendance at a school sponsored activity.
+2^{nd} offense - 10 days out-of-school suspension and referral to the School Resource Officer and

+- recommended expulsion or - the option of CARE placement pending Administrative Review - 16.
+Tobacco (F.S.
+569.11, School Board Policy 2.90) -The principal shall follow the guidelines below when an investigation and evidence indicate a student uses, possesses, is selling, has sold, or is otherwise distributing tobacco while on a School Board property or in attendance at a school sponsored activity.
 For an elementary student, the principal shall confer with student's parent(s) or legal guardian to determine if the circumstances require implementation of these guidelines.